 - policy issues related to the governance of science, technology, innovation and knowledge systems (see, for example, this short briefing note which summarises the findings from our SFC-funded cultured blood project)

 - the management and evaluation of interdisciplinary research - see, for example, recent project for the HEA and wiki

 - research evaluation and the assessment of research impact

-I am Course Organiser for Research Skills in the Social Sciences: Data Collection (PGSP11016)
+Research Skills in the Social Sciences: Data Collection (Course Organiser)

 I am broadly interested in the policy-making process for issues related to the governance of science, technology and innovation; the promotion and management of interdisciplinary research; and research evaluation and the assessment of research impact.
 I would be happy to discuss supervising in any of the following topics: Science and public policy; Research policy; Research impact; Knowledge exchange; Knowledge brokerage; The practice of interdisciplinarity; Theorising the integrative method.